StefFrustagli/the-italian-hangman-game/README.md

 ![Loss message](https://i.ibb.co/bzhPsm7/loss-message.png)

 ##### Restart the game
 A restart input appears whenever the player wins or loses.
-An affirmative answer restarts the game and the player is asked to select a category.
+![Input to restart the game](https://i.ibb.co/TwVGJRt/Would-you-like-to-play-again-input.png) An affirmative answer restarts the game and the player is asked to select a category.
 A negative answer ends the game.
-![Input to restart the game](https://i.ibb.co/TwVGJRt/Would-you-like-to-play-again-input.png)

 ##### Exit the game
-Whenever the player responds negatively to the game-starting input, the game is ended.
+Whenever the player responds negatively to the game-starting input, the game is ended and a goodbye message appears.
 ![Game exits](https://i.ibb.co/VDPmzkL/would-you-like-to-play-again-NO.png)

 ### Future features and general aspects left to implement